Compile7/compile7.github.io/content/how-to-fix-memory-leaks-in-react/index.md

 coverImage: fix-react-memory-leaks.png
 tags:
   - "React"
-description: "React memory leaks affect the peformance of your apps.
+description: "React memory leaks affect the performance of your apps.
 Read more to understand memory leaks in React and learn three different methods for fixing memory leaks."
 author: "Versha Gupta"
 ---